ethanwitek/chess-datasets/README.md

 > [!NOTE]
 > Most of these datasets have detailed documentation on my [Kaggle profile](https://www.kaggle.com/ethanwitek).

-A collection of datasets from Chess.com (with example notebooks).
+A collection of datasets from Chess.com with example notebooks.
 Below, you can find a list of all datasets, a short description for each, and a link to the dataset's Kaggle page (if provided):

 ---